USA Gymnastics: Women's Development Program

 Skills are grouped by degree of difficulty and given the letter ratings A–E, with A denoting the easiest skills.
 Levels 6–8 have difficulty restrictions, in that a gymnast competing at one of these levels may not attempt skills above a certain level of difficulty (for example, level 6 and 7 gymnasts may only include A and B skills in their routines).
 Levels 9 and 10 have no such difficulty restrictions, although level 9 gymnasts may include only one D or E skill in any single routine.

 In addition to demonstrating the necessary skills, gymnasts must reach a minimum age to advance to the next level.
-For example, level 8 and 9 gymnasts must be at least 8 years old; level 10 gymnasts must be at least 9 years old.
-Regardless of age, all beginning gymnasts enter the program at level 1 and may advance through more than one level per year.
-Competitions for gymnasts at level 7 culminate in State Championships, level 8 at Regional Championships, level 9 at Eastern or Western Championships, and level 10 at Junior Olympic National Championships.
+Level 8 and 9 gymnasts must be at least 8 years old and level 10 gymnasts must be at least 9 years old.
+Competitions for gymnasts at level 7 culminate in State Championships, level 8 at Regional Championships, level 9 at Eastern/Western Championships, and level 10 at Junior Olympic National Championships.

-Prior to August 1, 2013, the developmental levels were numbered 1–4, the compulsory levels 5–6, and the optional levels 7–10.
-The old levels 1 and 2 have been combined into the new level 1; level 7 has been split into the new levels 6 and 7; and the numbering of levels 3–6 have each been shifted down one level for the new system.
+Before August 1, 2013, the developmental levels were numbered 1–4, the compulsory levels 5–6, and the optional levels 7–10.
+What were previously levels 1 and 2 have been combined into the new level 1; level 7 has been split into the new levels 6 and 7; and the numbering of levels 3–6 have each been shifted down one level in the new system.

 Xcel Program

-The Xcel Program provides training and competition experience for gymnasts outside of the traditional Junior Olympic program.
-Its stated purpose is "to provide gymnasts of varying abilities and commitment levels, the opportunity for a rewarding gymnastics experience."
+The Xcel Program provides training and competition experience for gymnasts as an alternative to the Developmental Program.
+Its stated purpose is "to provide gymnasts of varying abilities and commitment levels the opportunity for a rewarding gymnastics experience."
 Participants compete in individual and team competitions in Bronze, Silver, Gold, Platinum, and Diamond divisions, based on age and ability level.